 PJ's interactive project Hinabi: Philippine Textile Lab was featured in CROSSLINES: A Culture Lab on Intersectionality presented by the Smithsonian's Asian Pacific American Center.
 The book Textiles of the Philippines was published for the occasion and is in the collection of The Metropolitan Museum's Thomas J. Watson Library.
 In 2016, PJ founded and curated the inaugural Filipino American Book Festival at Diversity Plaza in collaboration with the Queens Museum and DOT's One NYC Plaza Equity Program.
 Inspired by the Festival's energy, PJ launched the PAL / Pilipinx American Library, a moveable non-lending library that centers the local and global Pilipinx voice.
 As an independent curator, PJ has organized exhibitions and public programming in various spaces in New York City.

-PJ's expertise in museum education, curatorial and project management, artist relations, and programming has advanced a dynamic roster of artists and partners such as Dixon Place, Cool Culture, Museum Hue, No Longer Empty, More Art, Filipino American Museum, de Young Museum, Brooklyn Museum, Queens Museum, Museum of the City of New York, and The Museum of Modern Art.
+PJ's expertise in museum education, youth development, curatorial and project management, artist relations, and programming has advanced a dynamic roster of artists and collaborators such as Cool Culture, Dixon Place, No Longer Empty, More Art, Filipino American Museum, de Young Museum, Brooklyn Museum, Queens Museum, Minneapolis Institute of Art, Museum of the City of New York, and The Museum of Modern Art.

-Born in the Philippines and raised in San Francisco Bay Area, PJ is currently based in Woodside, Queens.
+Born in the Philippines and raised in San Francisco Bay Area, PJ is currently based in Queens, NY.